Avery Alexander

-Avery Caesar Alexander (June 29, 1910 – March 5, 1999) was an American civil rights leader and politician.
+Avery Caesar Alexander (June 29, 1910 – March 5, 1999) was an American reverend, civil rights leader and politician.
 He graduated from Union Baptist Theological Seminary and was ordained into the Baptist ministry in 1944.
 He was elected to the Louisiana House of Representatives as a Democrat in 1975 and served in that office until his death.

 He participated in voter registration drives in Louisiana prior to passage of the Voting Rights Act of 1965.
 He helped organize boycotts against businesses in New Orleans which did not hire blacks, including a successful boycott to force the monopoly utility and transit company to hire black bus drivers.

 Alexander participated in several marches with Dr. Martin Luther King Jr., and in sit-ins to integrate lunch counters.
 In a well-publicized and videotaped incident in the basement cafeteria at City Hall on October 31, 1963, he was arrested and dragged upstairs by the heels.
 In a similar incident in 1993, police used a chokehold to subdue Alexander when he participated in a protest against David Duke at the Battle of Liberty Place Monument ceremony in New Orleans after Alexander repeatedly crossed police lines separating protesters and celebrants.

 Activism

 After becoming an ordained Baptist minister of the Union Baptist Theological Seminary.
 Alexander joined the NAACP to become an activist within the civil rights movement.
 Throughout his duration as an activist, Alexander performed many political stances upon segregation and racial discrimination in New Orleans.
 For instance leading bus boycotts against racial discrimination of African American employees.
 As well as his "lunch-counter sit-in", in 1963, aimed to integrate public cafeterias.
 Continually Alexander was even known to throw out wooden barriers used to racially separate whites from blacks in street cars.

 In 1963, Alexander and Reverend Abraham Lincoln Davis organized a lunch-counter sit-in in the basement of New Orleans City Hall, with the goal to not leave the segregated cafeteria until they had been served a meal or arrested.
 For five hours Alexander and his peers sat refusing to leave.
 It wasn't until police arrived that Alexander and his cohorts were removed.
 Alexander specifically was televised being dragged by his heels up the basement's steps with his head banging on the staircase.

-Furthermore within the same time frame Alexander influenced black communities to invest their expenses into non-racial businesses.
-For example white store owners located within a commercial zone on Dryades Street were prone to refuse African American employees.
+Furthermore, within the same time frame Alexander influenced black communities to invest their expenses into non-racial businesses.
+For example, white store owners located within a commercial zone on Dryades Street were prone to refuse African American employees.
 By Alexander advocating boycotts against similar commercial zones.
 Several black communities adhered to Alexander's stance and invested their money into non-racial community zones, causing many stores located on Dryades Street to go out of business.